High Priest of Blind Io: Trigger happy is what he is.

 - Odin's spear Gungnir, which is sometimes compared to a thunderbolt and said to never miss.

 - In Hinduism, the king of the Devas Indra wields the thunderbolt and tends to throw it at people who might one day be a threat to him.

-- The NIV translation of The Bible has God raining down lightning strikes during the plague of hail, although another common interpretation of this passage is that the hail itself was on fire.
+- The NIV translation has God raining down lightning strikes during the plague of hail, although another common interpretation of this passage is that the hail itself was on fire.
 The Abrahamic God otherwise is rarely depicted as using lightning specifically, preferring fire and brimstone.

 - Ukko Ylijumala (Ukko the High God), the head of the pantheon of gods worshipped in Finland before Christianity, did this.
 In fact, the Finnish word for thunder is derived from his name.

 - In Chinese traditions, folk tales and mythology, lightning is more often than not a sign of divine retribution for the wicked.